 James J. Sandman

-James J. Sandman has been president of the Legal Services Corporation, the United States’ largest funder of civil legal aid programs for low-income people, since 2011.
+James J. Sandman was president of the Legal Services Corporation, the United States’ largest funder of civil legal aid programs for low-income people, from 2011 through 2020.
 He practiced law with Arnold & Porter LLP for 30 years and served as the firm’s managing partner for a decade.
 He is a past president of the 100,000-member District of Columbia Bar and a former general counsel for the District of Columbia Public Schools.

 Sandman is chairman of the board of the D.C.
 Campaign to Prevent Teen Pregnancy and a member of the boards of Washington Performing Arts, the College of Saint Rose, Albany Law School, and the Tahirih Justice Center.
 He is a member of the American Law Institute, the District of Columbia Access to Justice Commission, the District of Columbia Public Charter School Board, the District of Columbia Bar Pro Bono Committee, the Advisory Council of the American Bar Association’s Center for Innovation, the Board of Advisors of the University of Pennsylvania Law School’s Center on the Future of the Profession, and the Pro Bono Institute’s Law Firm Pro Bono Project Advisory Committee.